stiatragul/maba.org.au/content/about/office_bearers/index.md

 {{< figure src="/img/office_bearers/Ying_Luo.jpg" width=40% title="Ying in the ANIC"  >}}

-Ying Luo is an early career entomologist, studying the systematics and biology of Australian Gracillariidae based at the Australian National Insect Collection and The Australian National University.
+Ying Luo is an early career entomologist, with a background in molecular systematics.
 Her entomological exploits have taken her far and wide, from a research assistant position in Hong Kong to a project officer with the Northern Australia Quarantine Strategy (Department of Agriculture, Water and the Environment) in Darwin.
-She described her first insect species at the age of 21 and since then has been looking for opportunities to describe even more.
-This desire led her to her current project which will involve an integrated taxonomic revision of the Australian Gracillariidae, a group of micro-lepidopterans whose larvae are leaf miners.
+She described her first insect species (an ant) at the age of 21 and since then has been looking for opportunities to describe even more.
+This desire led her to her MPhil project based at the Australian National Insect Collection on a group of leaf-mining lepidopterans, the Phyllocnistinae (Family: Gracillariidae).
 Due to the lack of previous work in this area, she is keen to understand more about all leaf-mining Lepidoptera.
-Ying is passionate about the diversity of insects and diversity in science, and looks forward to being part of MABA.
+Ying is passionate about the diversity of insects and diversity in science.

 ### Councillor: Marlene Walter